OnlySlides/Wireshark-Workshop/README.md

 <br />
 <br />

-Example 4.5: pcap contains traffic caused by Chrome and Edge updates to the browser.
+**Example 4.5**: pcap contains traffic caused by Chrome and Edge updates to the browser.
 Updates to either browser generates HTTP traffic to domains ending in .gvt1.com to update the browser. <br />
 Open pcap > basic web filter.
 <p align="center">
 Basic web filter: <br/>